alexjohnj/geographyas/_posts/population/2012-01-13-china-anti-natalism.md

 #### Civil Unrest

-- Opposition in rural areas, where stronger requirements for sons to work in fields, continue family name and look after parents in their old age, exist
+- Opposition in rural areas, where stronger requirements for sons to work in fields, continue family name and look after parents in their old age, exist.
 - Reports of gender selective abortions, hidden children, abandoned girls and, in rare cases, female infanticide.

 #### Little Emperor Syndrome